 There are separate entrances for the Antique Cars and the Sports Cars.
 Over the years, the ride has been sponsored by Sunoco.

 In 2003, an on-ride photo was added.
 This required the roofs to be taken off the antique cars.
+In 2018, the Antique Cars were replaced with a new fleet of cars manufactured by Gould Manufacturing.

 To read about Hersheypark’s other Turnpike rides, click below.